 Interworking on the resource framework layer - Serializations and resource structures defined by oneM2M.

-Interworking on the information model layer - The definition or the import of existing information models including the associated procedures in oneM2M.
-For example the HAIM in home domain in oneM2M TS-0023 [3] and all specializations of <mgmtObj> for device management in various Technical Specifications oneM2M TS-0001 [2], oneM2M TS-0022 [4].
+Interworking on the information model layer - The definition or the import of existing information models including the associated procedures in oneM2M, for example the SDT-based Information Model and Mapping for Vertical Industries in oneM2M TS-0023 [3].
+For device management purposes, it is either possible to:

+Use CSE-based approach with external technology specific protocols (e.g. BBF TR-069, OMA-DM, and LWM2M): in this case, the information model uses specializations of <mgmtObj> as defined in Technical Specifications oneM2M TS-0001 [2] and oneM2M TS-0022 [4].
+Information models are detailed in specific documents (TS-0005 for OMA protocols, TS-0006 for BBF protocols), and operations in TS-0001 [2] clause 10.2.8

+Or use Proximal IoT Interworking that relies on SDT-based specializations of <flexContainer> that map moduleClasses specified in TS-0023 [3] clause 5.8.
+The operations are detailed in clause 8 of the present document.

+Or use native oneM2M operations, with either <mgmtObj> or <flexContainer> resources, in the case of oneM2M Nodes (DM / ASN).

 The focus of the present document is the interworking on the information model layer and the implications on how to represent external Proximal IoT functions with means of resource instances in the oneM2M system.